top of page

 Education:

-PhD Candidate in Biology, McGill University (current) - Barrett Lab
+PhD in Biology with Neotropical Environment Option, McGill University - Barrett Lab

 BSc Honours in Genetics, University of Alberta (2014 - 2018) - Coltman Lab & McKenzie Lab